f3d-app/f3d/doc/user/07-COMMANDS.md

 ## Domains

-Certain libf3d (options)[../libf3d/03-OPTIONS.md] have domains that commands can interact with.
+Some [libf3d options](../libf3d/03-OPTIONS.md) define a domain, which is the set of values that commands can safely use.

 A range domain uses `increase` and `decrease` commands.
 It has inclusive minimum and maximum values, as well as an increment.
 `increase` and `decrease` use the increment to increase or decrease and cap at maximum or minimum respectively.